fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 interphalangeal joint (DIP), proximal interphalangeal joint (PIP), metacarpophalangeal joint (MCP), then carpometacarpal joint (CMC) .
-Note the thumb has no middle phalange so the PIP and DIP joint just become the Interphalangel joint (IP).
+Note the thumb has no middle phalange so the PIP and DIP joint just become the interphalangeal joint (IP).

-Note: The Microsoft documention calls the MCP "knuckle" for the fingers and PIP "middle joint" and the CMC is called "Metacarpal" which is very confusing since this is not the metacarpophalangeal joint.
+Note: The Microsoft documentation calls the MCP "knuckle" for the fingers and PIP "middle joint" and the CMC is called "Metacarpal" which is very confusing since this is not the metacarpophalangeal joint.
 The MCP for the thumb gets called "proximal" not knuckle and the IP is "middle".